ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 With this initial set of validation rules, we should be in a good position to safely launch this endpoint with either permissioned or permissionless bundler participation.
 If permissionless, the public keys of known bundlers should be collected and registered, such that the allowlist can be enabled to avoid potential 4337 downtime while implementing more validation mechanisms.
 In the worst case, this endpoint can be completely shutoff

-If high rates of rejected transactions are observed, additional validation rules can be iterated on.
+If high rates of rejected transactions are observed, additional validation rules & improvements can be iterated on.

 * **Local Rate Limiting**

     Adopt flashbots-style [reputation](https://docs.flashbots.net/flashbots-auction/advanced/reputation) score that's computed based on the success rate of conditional txs.
 Designed to filter out inefficient callers and promote honest ones.

+* **Optimized State Lookups**

+    Verifying the conditional associated with the transaction requires state access, for which the sequencer is not compensated when the transaction is rejected as no gas is charged.
+To minimize resource usage, these checks could also be applied by the validating proxy prior to the sequencer mempool.
+This could then leverage optimized state store through solutions like [revm](https://github.com/bluealloy/revm) to reject failed conditionals both cheaper and faster.

 # Risks & Uncertainties